 As of March 31, 2017, our portfolio was invested across 30 industries.
 As of March 31, 2017, no single portfolio company (excluding Credit Fund) represented more than 3% of our investments at fair value and no single industry represented more than 12% of our investments at fair value.
 Based on fair value as of March 31, 2017, approximately 98.3% of our investments were in U.S. domestic companies.
 As of such date, the weighted average remaining term of our debt investments was approximately 4.4 years.
 Based on fair value as of March 31, 2017, our portfolio consisted of approximately 89.6% in secured debt (78.0% in first lien debt (including 12.1% in first lien/last out loans) and 11.6% in second lien debt).
-Based on fair value as of March 31, 2017, approximately 1% of our debt portfolio was invested in debt bearing a floating interest rate with an interest rate floor.
+Based on fair value as of March 31, 2017, approximately 1% of our debt portfolio was invested in debt bearing a fixed interest rate and approximately 99% of our debt portfolio was invested in debt bearing a floating interest rate with an interest rate floor.

-As of March 31, 2017, the weighted average yield of our first lien debt (including first lien/last out loans) was 7.95% and 7.97% based on the amortized cost and fair value, respectively.
-During that same period, the weighted average yield on our second lien debt was 9.95% and 9.97% based on the amortized cost and fair value, respectively.
+As of March 31, 2017, the weighted average yield of our first lien debt (including first lien/last out loans) was 8.07% and 8.09% based on the amortized cost and fair value, respectively.
+During that same period, the weighted average yield on our second lien debt was 10.07% and 10.09% based on the amortized cost and fair value, respectively.